plone/training/docs/plone-deployment/project-new.md

 make install
 ```

 This process will take a few minutes.
 Once completed, a success message will appear.
 Both the frontend and backend in their respective directories will be built.

-For the frontend, the node version will be used that you activated in the previous chapter with 'nvm use 22'.
-For the backend its Python version, uv will check a 'requires-python' in the pyproject.toml file.
-Or you can create a .python-version in the backend.
+For the frontend, the Node.js version will be used that you activated in the previous chapter with `nvm use --lts`.
+For the backend Python version, uv will check a `requires-python` key in the {file}`pyproject.toml` file.
+Or you can create a {file}`.python-version` file in the {file}`backend` folder.

-Putting too specific node and python versions in the scaffolded project setup can cause other issues, that's why the project generator hints the versions with ranges or 'LTS'.
-But it is your own choice and responsibility to check for the correct major versions of both programming language are active and available before you run `make install` in the project root or frontend/backend subdirectories for the first time.
+Putting too specific Node.js and Python versions in the scaffolded project setup can cause other issues.
+That's why the project generator gives hints for versions with ranges or `LTS`.
+But it is your own choice and responsibility to check for the correct major versions of both programming languages are active and available before you run `make install` in the project root or frontend and backend subdirectories for the first time.

-### Code Formatting and i18n
+### Code formatting and i18n

 Ensure all tests pass on GitHub Actions after pushing the repository by running: